 Opened in mid-2015, Mayberry Spirits is Mount Airy’s first legal distillery since Prohibition.
 A visit here is both tasty and educational as owner Vann McCoy takes visitors on a trip through the colorful history of distilling in North Carolina.
 After you’ve learned a couple things about making moonshine, it’s time to taste the fruits of Vann’s labor—three whiskeys and samples of two mixed drinks.

-Soak up some music
+Soak up some music in Mount Airy

 Bluegrass and old-time music are the heartbeat of Mount Airy, North Carolina.
 Nearly every day of the week, there is some live music available in town—either formal or informal.
 Multiple downtown bars and restaurants feature bands and some host regular open jam sessions.
 Look for concerts happening at the Andy Griffith Playhouse, the Earle Theater, or one of the other venues around town.